 Gwendolyn Rehling is currently the principal of Bohannon Middle School in San Lorenzo, California, which serves approximately 800 students.
 Gwendolyn has worked as an English teacher, instructional coach and administrator throughout the United States, working primarily in urban, Title I schools, and has developed an interest in researching the causes of disproportionality in the overlap of students with disabilities who are also English language learners.
 Gwendolyn received her Bachelor of Arts degree in Comparative Literature and History with a minor in Italian from Indiana University (Bloomington) in 1997.
 Realizing this degree would only get her a job bartending, she then received her Master of Arts in education from Johns Hopkins University in 2002.
 She is thrilled to be back in her native San Francisco and continuing on her educational journey.

-Rochelle Reodica has recently been appointed Director of Upper Elementary and Middle school for Marin Horizon School.
+Rochelle Reodica is the Director of Upper Elementary and Middle school for Marin Horizon School.
 Previously, she was Director of Learning Services at University High School in San Francisco.
 She has a BS in Therapeutic Recreation/Applied Exercise Science from Ithaca College and she received an Ed.M. in Special Education and MSW in Non-Profit Management from Boston University.

 Christian J. Rubalcaba is an award-winning educator and school administrator who has devoted his life and profession to ensuring students receive a global, 21st-century, equitable education that is at once culturally relevant and academically challenging.
 Christian began his trajectory in public school education in 2010 as a Teach for America corps member serving as a bilingual elementary school teacher in downtown San José, CA. He was a 5th grade bilingual teacher at Olinder Elementary (TK-5), a part of San José Unified School District, from 2010 to 2015.